Maeyanie/SE-Logistics/README.md

 - Ships will self-load cargo.
 - Ships will refuel/recharge after each trip.
 - Ships can have a max mass set in their config, which is used by Hubs to limit their assigned cargo quantity.
+- If a station is importing Ingot/Whatever, it can optionally import Ore/Whatever to fulfill the demand if there aren't any exported ingots available.

 Future work:
 - Having ships return to a refuelling depot to refuel/recharge after each trip might be good, instead of expecting every importer to handle it.